akulagrawal/Goldman-Sachs-Quantify-2017/README.md

 *This is the project for GS Quantify 2017 team contest*

-These are some useful observations in form of graphs:
+These are some useful graphs:

 Graph 1: